 - Turns out the intelligent general murdered her when he found out she was form the other Bastin nation, the one without the compulsion to follow any order.

-- Black Mage from Eight Bit Theater may be this; we know he's killed his (blind) brother and has said he "wouldn't use the present tense for any member of my family" (with a blood splatter in the background, no less).
+- Black Mage from 8-Bit Theater may be this; we know he's killed his (blind) brother and has said he "wouldn't use the present tense for any member of my family" (with a blood splatter in the background, no less).

 - "It would have been cruel to let him live after what I did to his eyes."

-- Dark Danny from Danny Phantom didn't just kill his parents, he killed his sister, his friends, and his teacher...just to secure his own future.
+- Dark Danny from Danny Phantom didn't just kill his parents, he killed his sister, his friends, and his teacher (as well as his human self way earlier)...just to secure his own future.